 Peter Skinner feels lucky that his group scored on both ends — he was able to pull together a bunch of like-minded friends with repair skills, then found the perfect ally for the occasion: their local Ace Hardware store offered not only supplies, but an awesome staff enthusiastic about making the kick-off event a big success.

-One of the essential elements of a Repair Cafe is that people don't just come to drop off broken items to be picked up later like a traditional repair shop, but that everyone is matched up with a repair person to interact, learn, and build a relationship with the processes and materials that go into making our modern day conveniences possible.
-While some people maintain Repair Cafés are all about teaching people to fix their own stuff, Peter Skinner says his crew has decided to welcome everybody, even if they're just coming to get their lamps fixed.
-"When people sit side by side with a repair person they're participating just by being there," Skinner says.
+One of the essential elements of a Repair Café is that people don't just come to drop off broken items to be picked up later like a traditional repair shop.
+Everyone is matched up with a repair person for interaction, learning, and contemplating the processes and materials that go into making modern products.
+While some people maintain that Repair Cafés are all about teaching people to fix their own stuff, Peter Skinner says his crew has decided to welcome everybody, even if they're just coming to get their lamps fixed.
+"When people sit side by side with a repair person, they're participating just by being there," Skinner says.
 "We really want to leverage that part, just to educate people to think about repair first."

 This article was originally published in 2013 and was updated in 2018.
 This article is part of a series of action-oriented guides that align with Post Carbon Institute's Think Resilience online course.
 The Think Resilience course prepares participants with the systems-level knowledge needed to take meaningful actions as suggested in this and other "How to Share" guides in the series.